Seeking out the greatest scones in Scotland

 The Sidings, Newtongrange

-To round up this Game of Scones, we’re hopping on Scotland’s newest railway line – The Borders Railway to reach the former mining village of Newtongrange.
-In the old station building, The Sidings has just opened and is already receiving great feedback.
+For our last stop, we’re hopping on Scotland’s newest railway line – The Borders Railway to reach the former mining village of Newtongrange.
+In the old station building, The Sidings opened in May and has received great feedback.
 It’s a social enterprise and also has lots of space for the community to use.
 No doubt it will shortly be a real hub for the local community.
 It deserves a shout out for its scones because they’re wonderfully fluffy inside but with the nice crust on the outside.
 It’s worth checking this place out to admire their fantastic mural too.